 • Concentrate transport and logistics costs comprise in-land and sea freight costs related to the quantity of nickel concentrate sold.
-Concentrate transport and logistics rates were not changed between 2016 and 2015.
-There were only nine shipments in 2016, compared with 16 shipments in 2015.
-This led to a cost reduction to \$5.3 million in 2016 from \$9.9 million in 2015.
+No concentrate transport and logistics costs were incurred in Q1 2017, while \$2.7 million was recorded in Q1 2016 reflecting four shipments.